On-site Field Trips

 Please click on the inquiry button below and provide general details about your program of choice.
 Our registrar will get back to you within 2-3 business days to discuss details and schedule your program.

-Please contact Amanda at 603-436-8043, ext.
-17 or email@example.com if you have any questions.
+Please contact our registrar at 603-436-8043, ext.
+22 or firstname.lastname@example.org if you have any questions.
 Once booked, we will make sure you have all of the information you need to make the most of your visit.

 Your booking confirmation is the formal confirmation that your program is scheduled.
 When you receive your confirmation email, please be sure all dates and times are correct.